 The battery allows 370 shots per charge using the LCD and 350 shots using the viewfinder.
 That’s a very good battery life for a camera in this class.
 It also supports charging via USB through an external source.

 With a power bank, you could use the camera for weeks without plugging it in at home, making it one of the best cameras for travel.

 However, the TZ200 lacks microphone or headphone jacks.
 It is also not weather-sealed.
 The LCD screen is fixed; it doesn’t tilt or rotate like other compact cameras.
 The trade-off for extra zoom is a slower lens, meaning less light, which increases noise.

-Overall, the TZ200 is versatile and easy-to-use because it combines long-distance reach, 4K capture, touch-screen interface, EVF and control dials, all in a 1-inch pocket camera.
+Overall, the TZ200 is versatile and easy to use because it combines long-distance reach, 4K capture, touch-screen interface, EVF, and control dials, all in a 1-inch pocket camera.

 So if you’ve no problem sacrificing image quality for zoom, then the TZ200 is the best camera for your travel.

-Best uses for the Panasonic Lumix ZS 200?
+Best Uses For The Panasonic Lumix ZS 200?

 - Its new Sequence Composition feature combines a selection of shots into one image.
 This is useful in your wildlife adventure like when a bird is taking off.

-- This new feature combined with the camera’s long zoom comes in handy if you’re a traveller on a cruise ship taking photos of whales.
+- This new feature combined with the camera’s long zoom comes in handy if you’re a traveler on a cruise ship taking photos of whales.
 It also suits a sports fan in the stands taking photos of a gymnast or ballerina performing.